-When you accept who you are, you embrace everything about yourself, flaws and all.
+When you accept who you are, you embrace everything about you, flaws and all.
 You no longer obsess about your flaws, instead, you’re okay with your good and “bad” traits.

-A lack of self-acceptance can eventually take a toll on your body.
+The lack of self-acceptance can eventually take a toll on your health.
 In fact, repressed negative emotions are the cause of many health problems.
-For example, you can develop high blood pressure, migraines, or ulcers, to name a few.
+For example, you can get high blood pressure, migraines, or ulcers, to name a few.

-On the other hand, self-acceptance can heal illnesses.
+On the other hand, self-acceptance can actually heal illnesses.

 How to release all the things you can’t control and learn to accept yourself unconditionally: